beemo/webpack-simple-starter/README.md

+This is a clone of SinanMtl's much-appreciated webpack-simple-starter.
+I was using the vue-cli webpack template, but growing tired of Vuejs's more "interesting" features.
+There are only 3 changes to the master:

+1. "npm start" script aliased to "npm run dev".
+2. Disabled autoOpenBrowser for dev env.
+3. Added FormidableLabs' webpack-dashboard package.

+Thanks for SinanMtl for making this useful starter.

 # Webpack Simple Starter
 A simple webpack starter without framework (Like Vue, React, Angular, etc.).
 This project is inspired from [**vue-cli webpack project**](https://github.com/vuejs/vue-cli#vue-build)